-- We look for helpful compartments, pockets, or features such as waterproof pouches, interior straps, and flat dividers.
+- We look for helpful compartments, pockets or features such as waterproof pouches, interior straps and flat dividers.
 We take into account what, if any, options there are to ‘expand’ the capacity and dimensions of the cases, should we need extra room, but we don’t overfill to the point that zips strain.

-We then test how easy it is to manoeuvre the full case.
+- We test how easy it is to manoeuvre the full case.
 We consider the handles and, if the handle is extendable, is the action smooth, or glitchy?
 Does the case have wheels?
 If so, how many?
 And we assess how easy and light it feels to steer.

-Finally, we confirm the weight, dimensions and capacity of the case.
+- Finally, we confirm the weight, dimensions and capacity of the case.

 READ NEXT: The best travel pillows to buy